yearn/yearn-devdocs/docs/contributing/contribute.md

 #### Developers

-If you're a developer we need your help!
+If you're a developer, we need your help!
 Before you begin: Familiarize yourself with Yearn, its products, and its infrastructure by reading our [Documentation](https://docs.yearn.finance/).

-You can see our progress on our [Github Project Board](https://github.com/orgs/yearn/projects/1) and you can immediately begin contributing where you see fit.
+You can see our progress on our [Github Project Board](https://github.com/orgs/yearn/projects/1), and you can immediately begin contributing where you see fit.
 We recommend checking out issues tagged as `help wanted` and recommend sticking to the respective repository's coding guidelines (linting, formatting, PRs, etc).
 It's that simple 🙂.
 You can also join us on the #dev channel in [Discord](https://discord.gg/w89vVxeV9h).

 If you are interested in working on a specific project, check out the list of Yearn products in the [General Resources](#general-resources) section below or check out our list of repos [here](https://github.com/orgs/yearn/repositories).

-If you want an overview on how our services interact with one another in Vaults, please see the schema and accompanying descriptions in the [Vaults Overview](https://docs.yearn.finance/getting-started/products/yvaults/overview).
+If you want an overview of how our services interact with one another in Vaults, please see the schema and accompanying descriptions in the [Vaults Overview](https://docs.yearn.finance/getting-started/products/yvaults/overview).

 If you're wondering how **strategies** work, please check out [Yearn Vaults v2 intro](https://www.youtube.com/watch?v=C0fsYiCI54g) — hosted by our Yearn Devs.
-To start writing a Strategy of your own, please visit the [Yearn Brownie Mix](https://github.com/yearn/brownie-strategy-mix).
+To start writing your own strategy, please visit the [Yearn Brownie Mix](https://github.com/yearn/brownie-strategy-mix).

-If you are looking to integrate with Yearn, please visit our [Integration Guide](https://docs.yearn.finance/partners/integration_guide) and check out our [Vault API Documentation](https://docs.yearn.finance/vaults/smart-contracts/VaultAPI).
+If you want to integrate with Yearn, please visit our [Integration Guide](https://docs.yearn.finance/partners/integration_guide) and check out our [Vault API Documentation](https://docs.yearn.finance/vaults/smart-contracts/VaultAPI).

 #### Designers